Environment First Satellite Depot, Newhaven - FAQs

 From a new opportunity arising, the Council will partner with a specialist waste and recycling management company near Lewes for this aspect of the service and means the Council will not bring food waste into Newhaven.

-We will withdraw the previous planning application and a new planning application has been submitted.
+Yes.
+The previous planning application has been withdrawn and a new planning application has been submitted.

 Why is a satellite depot needed?